Random Assignment of Indivisible Goods under Constraints: Tractability Results

-We note that an sd-efficient and sd-envy-free assignment can be computed in polynomial time when the agents have identical matroid constraints and identical preferences.
-Furthermore, even if $n=2$, computing such an assignment is NP-hard for general identical constraints (see Theorem~\ref{thm:NPhard}).
+We note that an sd-efficient and sd-envy-free lottery assignment can be computed in polynomial time when the agents have identical matroid constraints and identical preferences.
+In contrast, for general identical constraints, computing such a lottery assignment is NP-hard even if $n=2$ (see Theorem~\ref{thm:NPhard}).